fjkun06/brytzone/README.md

 ## Achievements:
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
-•	Real-time Performance Insights: Continuously enhancing data visualization tools to provide educators with real-time insights into student performance, improving teaching strategies and student outcomes.
+-	**Real-time Performance Insights:** Continuously enhancing data visualization tools to provide educators with real-time insights into student performance, improving teaching strategies and student outcomes.
-•	Evolution of Internship Portal: Ongoing development and optimization of a sophisticated internship portal to bridge the academic-industry gap and provide students with valuable career opportunities.
+-	**Evolution of Internship Portal:** Ongoing development and optimization of a sophisticated internship portal to bridge the academic-industry gap and provide students with valuable career opportunities.
 •	Information Repository Expansion: Continuously updating and expanding the information repository to ensure access to reliable educational content for students and faculty, enhancing the overall educational experience.
 •	Usability Enhancements: Leveraging strong UI/UX design skills to improve user-friendly interfaces, connecting skilled students with job opportunities, and enhancing overall platform usability.
 •	Multilingual Implementation: Successfully implementing a multilingual approach, ensuring accessibility to a diverse user base and enhancing the platform's global reach.